 Research in this area is rapidly expanding and may alter our approach to the management of cCMV in the future.
-For infants who fall outside these current treatment guidelines, discussions should be had with an experienced paediatric infectious diseases team who may be able to direct clinicians to on-going research projects that families could potentially access.
+For infants who fall outside these current treatment guidelines, discussions should be had with an experienced paediatric infectious diseases team who may be able to offer expert advice.